1. Choose one of NSC’s 90-credit transfer degrees

 2. Explore majors and careers:

-- • Visit the Career Services office in the Opportunity Center for Employment and Education (OCE&E), or use their online resources.
+- Visit the Career Services office in the Opportunity Center for Employment and Education (OCE&E), or check out their workshops and events.

 4. Research potential four-year colleges and universities: